 Attaching a Panel-Mounted Dial to An Exhibit

 The 4”x4” aluminum panel has four holes sized for #10 screws.
-It will have either thru holes (Model 2) or holes with a countersink for flat head screws (Model 3).
+It will have either thru holes (Model 2) or holes with a countersink for flat head screws (Models 3 and 3B).
 You can mount the panel on either the front of an exhibit's display surface or behind the exhibit's display surface.

 - Your design allows the dial to seat securely and fully on its shaft, and the set screw properly meets the ground flat on the shaft, when reassembling.

 - When using Model 2, the mounting hole is sufficiently large to clear the 4 button head screws securing the bearing block, not just the dial itself.

 For reliable operation, it is essential that you ground the user interface so visitor-generated sparks do not adversely affect exhibit functioning.

 This cable's omission may result in your exhibit being permanently damaged by visitor-generated sparks (and will void the warrantee).

 (Link to legacy IEC cord grounding method photo.)